 Along the way, you'll unlock new sections to the ship, and with it, learn more about the Alabaster and the missing crew.
 In between the anchors, you'll listen to Juniper and pick up keycards, and personal belongings from the team left behind.
 Certain areas may trigger a memory from Juniper, further expanding upon the world-building in Filament.
 Additional puzzles in the central area of the ship provide even more details but are entirely optional.

 Filament features over 300 cleverly designed puzzles, providing plenty of challenge, in an entirely relaxed environment.
 Some have multiple solutions, however, seemingly, the more complex the task, the more likely there is only a single workable solution.
 The backstory is told through the optional objects you find and by listening to Juniper.Note: Filament was reviewed on PC.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.